hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 - 	Who will design, build and maintain the tool?
 - 	Who will choose the tool?
 -	Is it for you or someone else to use?
+-	Who else will want to use it or be affected by it?

 ## Activities, tools and techniques to help answer the questions